night-fury-me/real-time-vehicle-data-processing/README.md

 - [x] Sink the aggregated and averaged stream data for the particular time window in Google BigQuery
 - [ ] Connect Tableau with Google BigQuery to do Data Analytics
 - [ ] Perform Real-time AI prediction from Flink data stream to detect anomaly and other decision making
-- [ ] Notify events (anomaly, warnings, any kind of failure) to stack holders like - Vehicle User, Data Analytics Panel etc. in real-time
+- [ ] Notify events (anomaly, warnings, any kind of failure) using AWS SNS to stack holders (Vehicle User, Data Analytics Panel etc.) in real-time

 ### Usage